ztyyLV/web-twain-docs/indepth/features/initialize.md

 Generally, both `dynamsoft.webtwain.initiate.js` and `dynamsoft.webtwain.config.js` need to be referenced.
 In the former file, it detects whether the latter has been loaded, if not, it'll wait.
 Therefore, it doesn't matter which file comes first.

-#### Why do I see `dynamsoft.webtwain.min.js` and `dynamsoft.webtwain.min.mjs` instead of the 3 files above
+#### Why do I see `dynamsoft.webtwain.min.js` and `dynamsoft.webtwain.min.mjs` instead of the 2 files above

-The two files are present in the official npm package `dwt` .
-For simplicity, in each of these files Dynamsoft has included all necessary JavaScript code which include both files mentioned above plus `dynamsoft.webtwain.install.js` and all extra add-ons components.
-The ".js" file is a simple combination of the code while the ".mjs" file is built as a ES Module that is used in applications based on `Angular` , `React` and `Vue` , etc.
+The two files are present in the official [npm package `dwt` ](https://github.com/dynamsoft-dwt/web-twain-package) .
+For simplicity, in each of these files Dynamsoft has included all necessary JavaScript code which includes both files mentioned above plus `dynamsoft.webtwain.install.js` and all extra components (add-ons).
+The ".js" file is a simple combination of the code while the ".mjs" file is built as an ES6 Module that is used in applications based on `Angular` , `React` and `Vue` , etc.

 In a regular application, referencing `dynamsoft.webtwain.min.js` alone would be more than enough than referencing `dynamsoft.webtwain.config.js` and `dynamsoft.webtwain.initiate.js` .